 Yea, that makes sense..
-Some of the songs are naturally not work out the best live if you played them exactly the same as they were on the album,cool.
-I know you were credited on the Close Calls album from drumming for obvious reasons because you’re in the AWK band but did you have any involvement in actually recording that album or any other albums or recordings?
+Some of the songs are naturally not going to work out the best live if you played them exactly the same as they were on the album, cool.
+I know you were credited on the Close Calls album for drumming and for obvious reasons, because you’re in the AWK band but did you have any involvement in actually recording that album or any other albums or recordings?

 Wow so it was recorded pretty quickly.

 Yea, yea I think that was February of 06’ is when we recorded that.

 So some of the tracks didn’t make it on huh?

 Yea some of the stuff didn’t make it and I couldn’t even tell ya what songs they were (forgot) well I think a lot of them were actually on Mother of Mankind but he didn’t use the tracks, he went ahead with his own tracks on some of the songs.
 You know cause when you demo songs especially Andrew he plays all the instruments you know?
 And for whatever reason it could of been time or quality or you name it you know?

 So what did you think of the music, I know you said you had a jazz background in drumming and everything, but what did you personally think of the music upon becoming a drum tech or actually then becoming the drummer?